elukuro/goheru-markdown-blog-react/src/article/27-javascript-object.md

         turnLeft:function(){
             // code to turn right
         }
-        whipperOn:function(){
+        turnOnLight:function(){
-            // code to turn on whipper
+            // code to turn on light
         }
         ...
     }
 ```

-You got the idea.

-## Declare Object
+## Create an Object

-There is two way to declare object first is using object literal, that what we do at example above, and second one are using new keyword
+There is two way to create object, first is using `object literal`, and second one are using `new` keyword.

 ```
+// object literal

+const car = {
+    brand:"Toyota"
+}

+// new keyword

 let car = new Object();
 car.brand = "Toyota";
 ```

-Between the two way to define object, the object literal are widely use among developer because it's better readability and also faster execution.
+Between the two,`object literal` are widely use among developer because it's better readability and also faster execution.

 ### Object properties & Method

-The key:value pair in javascript object called with properties, you can access properties with two ways:
+The key:value pair in javascript object called with `properties`, there is two ways to access properties either dot notation or square bracket.

 ```
 // Dot notation